MaeTobiGeri/Baguette/README.md

 # Baguette Compiler

-Baguette is made as a fun and educational Rust-based compiler that turns custom "baguette" and "croissant" language files into pixel art images.
+Baguette was made as a fun side project.
+It's a rust-based compiler that turns custom "baguette" and "croissant" language files into pixel art images.

 ## Features